 5. Find your own circle and interests

-You are responsible for your own happiness.
+You are responsible for yourself.
 You need to feel satisfied and complete on your own.
 You cannot expect your spouse to fill that void.
 If your loneliness doesn’t stem from your relationship, it’s probably got to do with your own sense of self.
 Your loneliness could be a sign that you lack strong friendships, interests, a sense of community, and satisfaction that a person usually needs to feel complete on their own.